-Meet Arthur Chileshe, a distribution designer who earned
+Meet Arthur Chileshe, distribution designer at Duquesne Light who earned

-Degree and Credential Programs in Electrical Engineering Technology
+Electrical Engineering Technology Degree and Credential Programs in Downtown Pittsburgh

 Electrical engineers work in a wide variety of areas that encompass all practical uses of electricity including electronics, computer systems, electrical power, control systems and communications.

 The Bachelor of Science degree program in electrical engineering technology prepares graduates to work productively as electrical engineers in industry or government or to earn advanced degrees.
 Most of the science and technology courses in the program comprise both a lecture and a laboratory component.